Uninsured or Underinsured Motorist

 In Maryland, a uninsured/underinsured motorist car accident insurance claim is available in two situations: (1) Uninsured motorist: the negligent driver has no auto insurance coverage, and (2) Underinsured motorist: where the negligent driver has insufficient liability insurance limits [learn more about what this means here].

 In other words, the driver who was at-fault for the auto accident has policy limits are lower than the limits of the insured’s uninsured motorist coverage.
-Essentially uninsured/underinsured motorist coverage is insurance coverage that covers your auto accident just as your liability insurance provides compensation for the people that you might injure through careless driving.
+Essentially this is coverage that covers your auto accident just as your liability insurance provides compensation for the people that you might injure through careless driving.
 This coverage in Maryland typically extends to family members who live with you and anyone who is injured in your vehicle.

 How Uninsured and Underinsured Motorist Coverage Works